THE WORLD OF BODY

 at Vetralla, Imperial period.
 Rome, Museo Massimo.
 Hairnet woven with gold thread.
 From the Via Tiburtina, Imperial period.
 Rome, Museo Massimo.

 - Bone hairpin decorated at the top with the heads of a couple (woman's head missing).
 Imperial period.
 Rome, Museo Massimo.

-- Janet Stephens' Ancient Hairstyles Recreation illustrates the hairstyles of imperial women (Livia, Octavia, Agrippina Minor, Faustina Maior and Minor, Julia Domna, and Plautilla) through artifacts and reconstructions in image and video.
+- Janet Stephens' Ancient Hairstyles Recreation illustrates the hairstyles of imperial women (Livia, Octavia, Agrippina Minor, Faustina Maior and Minor, Julia Domna, and Plautilla) and the Vestal Virgins through artifacts and reconstructions in image and video.

 - Snake bracelet of gold, inscribed DOM[i]NVS ANCILLAE SVAE (the master to his

 slave girl); it was on the arm of a woman found in a building in Agro Murecine

 near Pompeii; she was carrying other jewelry and coins.
 Roman, 1st century

 armband of gold.
 Late 4th-2nd century BCE.
 Rome,

 pendant with glass beads and cameos carved with the faces of (family?)

 children.
 Roman, from an eastern province.
 3rd century CE.
 London, Victoria